 Theoretically, a relatively higher number of motile sperms are allowed to reach the oocyte by IUI.
 Washing the sperms helps to remove the unwanted cells.
 The motile sperms are separated.
 This process helps in concentrating the spermatozoa in a small volume of culture media.
 Thereafter, the concentrated spermatozoa is deposited through a transcervical catheter into the uterus.

-Uses of IUI
+Uses of Intrauterine insemination (IUI)

-A couple’s ability to conceive a child depends on many different factors.
+A couple\’s ability to conceive a child depends on many different factors.
 IUI is the best technique used for couples who have:

 - Infertility due to Endometriosis:Certain medications are used to obtain a good quality egg along with performing IUI as an approach.